 - Not as popular among teenagers(13-17) Recommended: All Businesses

 Instagram is all about the visuals and is one of the largest photo and video sharing networks behind Facebook and Youtube.
-With over 500 million daily users and 1 billion monthly users, it is the best platform for businesses selling something that “looks good” or #instaworthy.

 For restaurants, photographers, event planners, beauty salons, barbershops, or any business that has large visual appeal, listen up, Instagram is your business’ best friend.